Wim Roosen

-Wim Roosen (31 July 1918 - 19 November 1986) was a Dutch footballer.
-He played in six matches for the Netherlands national football team from 1946 to 1947.
+Wilhelmus Gerardus Johannes "Wim" Roosen (31 July 1918 - 19 November 1986) was a Dutch footballer who played as a forward for HFC Haarlem.
+He made six appearances for the Netherlands national team from 1946 to 1947.
 He scored one goal with a header, in a match against Belgium in Antwerp.

 Roosen is the great-grandfather of Sven Roosen, the Dutch athlete who achieved a national record at his Olympic debut, during the 2024 Olympic Decathlon in Paris.